Wang-Zhiping/Custom-Marp-English-Presentation/README.md

 This repository provides a custom Marp template optimized for English presentations.
 It includes enhanced support for HTML-defined images to adjust their size easily, making it a versatile and user-friendly solution for creating professional slides.
 The example is inspired by UniBas Biozentrum.

-## Acknowledgment
+## Acknowledgment and Based On
-This template is inspired by the Awesome Marp repository.
-Special thanks to its contributors for the foundational ideas.
+This template is inspired by the [Awesome Marp](https://github.com/favourhong/Awesome-Marp) repository.
+Special thanks to its contributors for the foundational ideas, which served as a great starting point for this project.

 ## Repository Structure
 - **`.vscode/`**